c-marsh/Break-it/README.md

 It has thrown up some issues with the use of variables and vendor extension, however further research implies this is a feature not supported by the validator: https://github.com/w3c/css-validator/issues/111

-Manual testing shows the code responding on the webpage as anticipated:
+Manual testing shows the code responding on the webpage as anticipated on chrome, Firefox and Safari:

 ![Chrome test](https://i.imgur.com/k0EbJ8t.gif)
 ![Firefox test](https://i.imgur.com/WPkLgZA.gif)